-Child leashes are a super controversial topic right now, so of course I have to put my two cents in on the subject!
+Leash backpacks are a super controversial topic right now, so of course.
 For the people who don’t have children, I can see that it would look a little weird seeing a child on a leash.
-I thought it was weird too, before I had children.
-But once I had a toddler who hated strollers, wanted to walk all by herself, and would not hold onto my hand, I started to realize just how nice a leash would be.
-So, I bought the J.J.
-Cole Harness Backpack.
-I shopped around a lot before I decided on this one, because I was pretty picky on the features I wanted it to have.
-Here’s the breakdown of the pro’s and con’s of this backpack!
+I thought it was weird too, before I had a toddler.
+But once you have a toddler who hates strollers, wants to walk all by themselves, and will not hold onto your hand, I started to realize just how nice a harness toddler harness backpack would be.

 It’s easy for people to say, “just control your child,” until they have one.
 Toddlers like to run, and play, they don’t like to sit in a stroller, or be held.
 So child leashes, are perfect.
 They get the freedom, and I don’t have to stress that someone is going to snatch them, or they’re going to get lost in a crowd.

 It’s crazy how many amber alerts there are every day!
 I live in Utah, somewhere most people would consider a safer place to raise children.
 Well about a month ago, at the Walmart down the street from me, where I personally shop for groceries, a man tried to grab a little girl.
 The little girls younger brother, mom, grandma, and uncle were all there.
 She was fighting her mom because she didn’t want to hold her hand.
 The little brother took a few steps away, and the mother lunged to grab him.
 In those few seconds, a man grabbed that little girls hand.
 Luckily mom caught her daughter’s hand and screamed to scare him off.
 What if he would’ve had a few more seconds?
 This made me realize, that even though I keep a good eye on her, all it takes is two seconds to lose a toddler.